 The shape of the stylet and the step length determine the radius of curvature of the steerable needle.
 For this reason, we have developed a method based on heat treatment of the Nitinol to make different shapes for the stylet and thus achieve different radii of curvature.

 The contributors to this project are Fan Yang, and Mahdieh Babaiasl, under the supervision of Dr. John Swensen.

 Procedure for Heat Treatment of Nitinol Wires to Obtain Different Stylet Shapes:

 To fabricate the optimal shape for each Nitinol stylet geometry, straight Nitinol pieces are pressed in an aluminum mold, heated to 500 C for 30 min, then quenched with water.
 Five stylet geometries are obtained after heat treatment.

-Figures below show the step by step process to obtain different stylet shapes:
+The figures below show the step-by-step process to obtain different stylet shapes:

 The same approach can be used to produce Nitinol wires with different pre-curvatures:

 You can learn more about the Stylet and Tube Steerable Needles in the links below

 If you enjoyed this post, please consider contributing to help us with our mission to make robotics and mechatronics available for everyone.
 We deeply thank you for your generous contribution!

 Be sure to let us know your thoughts and questions about this post, as well as the other posts on the website.
 You can either contact us through the “Contact” tab on the website or email us at support[at]mecharithm.com.